-Note: You will not be allocated a place under this criterion if you omit to send to the School Admissions Team a written statement from a professional third party by 31 October 2023.
+Note: You will not be allocated a place under this criterion if you omit to send to the School Admissions Team a written statement from a professional third party by 31 October 2025.

-- 4 Children resident in the greater catchment area of the school partnership who have a sibling already in the school who is expected to be on roll at the school at the time of admission.
-Evidence must be presented to confirm that the child will be living in the greater catchment area by the appropriate admission date. - 5 Children resident in the greater catchment area of the school partnership.
-Evidence must be presented to confirm that the child will be living in the greater catchment area by the appropriate admission date. - NOTE: The greater catchment area for a school is the catchment area of the high or secondary school i.e all school in a partnership that feed into a particular high or secondary school.
-The Local Authority cannot determine catchment areas for Voluntary Aided and Foundation schools or Academies, however for the purpose of this criteria, the Council has determined a greater catchment for Community and Voluntary Controlled schools.
-Parents can find details of this using the digital catchment maps link above. - 6 Children who have a sibling who already attends the school, including sixth form, and who is expected to be on roll at the school at the time of admission. - For the purpose of admissions siblings are deemed to be brothers and sisters, stepsiblings, foster siblings, adopted siblings and other children who reside permanently in the household and are treated as siblings. - 7 Requests on behalf of children which are based on the need to maintain continuity of educational provision within the feeder pattern of Northumberland's schools.
+- 4 Children who have a sibling who already attends the school, including sixth form, and who is expected to be on roll at the school at the time of admission. - For the purpose of admissions siblings are deemed to be brothers and sisters, stepsiblings, foster siblings, adopted siblings and other children who reside permanently in the household and are treated as siblings. - 5 Requests on behalf of children which are based on the need to maintain continuity of educational provision within the feeder pattern of Northumberland's schools.